Murder of Canny Ong: Discovery of the body and Ahmad Najib's arrest

 On the Tuesday morning of 17 June 2003, Canny Ong's remains were discovered by a construction site manager.
 She was found with a cloth around her neck, her hands crossed over her chest and her legs dangling out of the hole.
 The police, having received reports of Canny Ong's disappearance, arrived at the scene and brought the body for forensic tests.
 Canny Ong's family was contacted to identify her body.
 The abandoned Proton Tiara was also discovered by police.

 An autopsy revealed that Ong was strangled before her body was set alight.

 Semen was found on Ong's vagina.

 Subsequently, following the police investigation of the case, on 20 June 2003, Ahmad Najib was arrested as a suspect, and the DNA tests confirmed that the semen matched Ahmad Najib's.

 The man also confessed to the police that he had indeed killed Ong, and made a full-length confession of the crime, and even led the police to the various crime scenes related to the rape and murder.

-Ahmad Najib had also said in his confession that he went to the shopping centre to want to look for a woman he had a grudge with, and the woman was his former employer, but had mistook Ong for the woman, and only realised the mistake when Ravichandran checked the ID.
+Ahmad Najib had also said in his confession that he went to the shopping centre to look for a woman he had a grudge withhis former employerbut had mistaken Ong for the woman, and only realised the mistake when Ravichandran checked the ID.

 Ahmad Najib was then formally charged with murder and rape, and media reports of the case brought shock to the whole of Malaysia.
 Further police investigations also found that Ahmad Najib was linked to and allegedly committed four carpark rape cases, which led to speculations that Ahmad Najib could be a serial rapist.
 However, the police officers could not formally charge or investigate Ahmad Najib with these cases as the victims, some of them were married, did not want to let people know about their identities as Ahmad Najib's previous rape victims.

 Canny Ong's funeral was held at St Francis Xavier Church on 27 June 2003.
 Over 500 people from the public attended the funeral to offer their condolences, including some politicians.
 Ong's family and friends were also present at the funeral.